The model theory of the curve graph: Abstract

 \section{Abstract}

-In this paper we develop a bridge between model theory, geometric topology, and geometric group theory.
-We consider a surface $\Sigma$ of finite type and its curve graph $\mC(\Sigma)$, and we investigate the first-order theory of the curve graph in the language of graph theory.
-We prove that the theory of the curve graph is $\omega$--stable, give bounds on its Morley rank, and show that it has quantifier elimination with respect to the class of $\exists$--formulae.
-We also show that many of the complexes which are naturally associated to a surface are interpretable in the curve graph, which proves that these complexes are all $\omega$--stable and admit certain a priori bounds on their Morley ranks.
-We are able to use Morley rank to prove that several complexes are not bi--interpretable with the curve graph.
-As a consequence of quantifier elimination, we show that algebraic intersection number is not definable in the first order theory of the curve graph.
+In this paper we develop bridges between model theory, geometric topology, and geometric group theory.
+We consider a surface $\Sigma$ of finite type and its curve graph $\mC(\Sigma)$, and we carry out a model theoretic study of its first-order theory.
+Among many other things, we are able to prove that the theory of the curve graph is $\omega$--stable and admits a natural version of quantifier elimination, and we compute its Morley rank.
+We also show that many of the complexes which are naturally associated to a surface are interpretable in $\mC(\Sigma)$.
+This shows that these complexes are all $\omega$--stable and admit certain a priori bounds on their Morley ranks.
+We are able to use Morley ranks to prove that various complexes are not bi--interpretable with the curve graph.